Khaled Mohammed Email & Phone Number

 - Studied a PhD in Chemistry at the University of Southampton (funded by University of Southampton, UK; Diamond Light Source (DLS), UK; and the Ministry of Higher Education, Egypt).- Investigated the preparation and characterization of nanostructured catalytic materials for low-temperature carbon monoxide oxidation, a crucial aspect of emissions reduction in vehicle exhaust.- Synthesized and characterized supported rhodium nanoparticles, augmented with various transition metal oxides (e.g., ceria, zirconia, and chromia), for enhanced catalytic activity in three-way catalytic converters.- Conducted in-situ Quick Extended X-ray Absorption Fine Structure-Mass Spectrometry (QEXAFS-MS) experiments at B18, DLS, to elucidate the structure-performance relationships of the developed catalysts under real-world operating conditions.- Pioneered the development of the B18 Microreactor-QEXAFS setup for conducting Operando (in situ) experiments, contributing to advancements in catalysis research methodology.

-Khaled Mohammed Education Details
+Khaled Mohammed education

-Frequently Asked Questions about Khaled Mohammed
+Frequently asked questions about Khaled Mohammed

 What company does Khaled Mohammed work for?

-Khaled Mohammed works for Cornerstone
+Khaled Mohammed works for CORNERSTONE.

-What is Khaled Mohammed's role at the current company?
+What is Khaled Mohammed's role at CORNERSTONE?

 What schools did Khaled Mohammed attend?